-COSC 1436 - Programming Fundamentals
+COSC 1336 - Programming Fundamentals

-Fundamental concepts of procedural programming including data types, control structures, functions, arrays, files, and the mechanics of running, testing, and debugging as well as an introduction to the historical and social context of computing and an overview of computer science as a discipline.
-Includes laboratory sessions dealing with the fundamental concepts of procedural programming.
+Introduction to the fundamental concepts of procedural programming.
+Topics covered include data types, control structures, functions, arrays, files, and the mechanics of running, testing, and debugging.
+The course also offers an introduction to the historical and social context of computing and an overview of computer science as a discipline.

-COSC 1437 - The Object-Oriented Paradigm
+COSC 1337 - Object Oriented Paradigm

-Introduces the concepts of object-oriented programming to students with a background in the procedural paradigm.
-Topics covered include a review of control structures and data types, the object-oriented programming paradigm, object-oriented design, an overview of programming language principles, simple analysis of algorithms, basic searching and sorting techniques, and an introduction to software engineering.
-Includes laboratory sessions dealing with the fundamental concepts of object-oriented programming.
+Introduction to the concepts of object-oriented programming to students with a background in the procedural paradigm.
+Topics covered include a review of control structures and data types, the object-oriented programming paradigm, object-oriented design, an overview of programming language principles, simple analysis of algorithms, basic searching and sorting techniques, and an introduction to software engineering issues.